DanialK/fashion-mnist-cnn/README.md

 Also, to avoid hot encoding the labels, I decided to use `sparse_categorical_crossentropy` when compiling the models.

 ## Observations
 All the models achieved a higher accuracy after using data augmentation.
-Almost always use data augmentation !!
+Almost always use data augmentation!!

+VGG Like Model With Batchnorm performed the best and achieved a accuarcy of 94% using data augmentation.

 ## Fun Fact

 If you uncomment the code in **Drop-in Replacement you said?** section, you'll be able to run all the models on MNIST instead of Fashion-MNIST.
 It is much easier to get +99.5% results on MNIST.
 However, as you can see by running the models on both datasets, it gets relatively harder to squeeze accuracy on the Fashion-MNIST dataset.